-A year ago, I saw an ex-schoolmate on the Forbes 30 Under 30 Asia list.
+A couple of years ago, I saw an ex-schoolmate on the Forbes 30 Under 30 Asia list.

 My first thought was incredulity (“Is that really her?”).